Hemakuma/cisco-dc-automation/LabGuide/section-6-2-ansible.md

 ### Exercise 1
 #### Hostport configuration repository
-We have created a role to hold all the hostport configuration data.
-Host port configuration includes things like `switch port access mode`,  etc that needs to be  provisioned to per switches basis.
+This role allows us to create configuration server facing ports.
+Configuration includes things like `switch port access mode`, `accesss vlan`  etc that needs to be  provisioned to per switches basis.

 Since the config is per switch basis, we need to hold the variables in the `host_vars`.
 We need create folder for each host in this folder.
 Ansible will search this folder to look for the variables.

 1. Navigate to `ansible --> hosts_vars`
-2. Right click and select `New Folder`.
-Name it `n9k-1.yml`
+2. Open `n9k-1.yml` (we have already created this file in the last exercise)
 3. copy and paste the following code.

     ```
     ---
     hostports:
-       - {int: "ethernet1/5", des: ESXI-1}
+       - { int: "ethernet1/5", des: ESXI-1, vlan: 20 }
-       - {int: "ethernet1/6", des: ESXI-2}
+       - { int: "ethernet1/6", des: ESXI-2, vlan: 20 }
-       - {int: "ethernet1/7", des: Openstack-nova-server-1}
+       - { int: "ethernet1/7", des: Openstack-nova-server-1, vlan: 60}
-       - {int: "ethernet1/8", des: Openstack-nova-server-2}
+       - { int: "ethernet1/8", des: Openstack-nova-server-2, vlan: 60}
     ```
 4. Save the file `Cmd+S`